School and childcare updates: Coronavirus

 Is it ok to use the Metro?

-Metro services are operating to a normal weekday timetable so trains are running frequently during the day.
+Metro services are operating to a reduced winter timetable but trains are still running frequently during the day.

 There is enhanced cleaning of carriages and in Metro stations, as well as hand sanitiser points at the busiest stations.
 Passengers are asked to maintain social distancing while using the services and are advised to use contactless payment or Pop smart travel cards instead of cash.
 Pupils travelling to school using the Metro who are aged 11 or older are also required to wear a face covering unless they are exempt on medical grounds.